ga-wdi-boston/rails_api_demo_token_auth/README.md

 GET  /api/v1/users/:id           api/v1/users#show
 ```

-## Warning

-The user's password is not encrypted here.
-You'll need to do that yourself with [BCrypt](https://github.com/codahale/bcrypt-ruby).
-Not encrypting a password is dangerous.

 ## Testing with Curl

 If you want to test API requests using just the terminal you could use curl.